How to grow an avocado tree?

-2. Next, take the pretty pit and clean it by running it under water.
+2. Then take the pretty pit and clean it by running it under water.

-3. Dry the pit for 3 days, preferably in the sun.
+3. Dry the nucleus for 3 days, preferably in the sun.

-4. Take the now dry pit and stick 4 toothpicks in it, the sharp end of the pit should point up.
+4. Take Now dry the pit and stick 4 toothpicks in it, the sharpest end of the pit should point up.
 Make sure you place the toothpicks a little higher than halfway up.

-5. Install your core pierce with 4 picks in a glass filled to the limit of the toothpicks.
+5. Installs pierce your stone with 4 peaks in a glass filled to the limit of the toothpicks.
 The water should be up to half the core, so make sure you get them high enough.

 6. Wait.
 Eh yes.

 But wait what?
 You tell me.

 Let there be a crack that forms and a small stalk that grows!